paul-gomes/ProjectEuler-JAVA/README.md

 # ProjectEluer Problems Solution - Java

 This repository contains different Prject Euler probelms.
-All the probelms has been solved utilizing Java.
+All the probelms have been solved in Java language.

 ## Problem source link
 All the problem are from Project Euler (https://projecteuler.net).